mattkendall11/QuantumFluids/README.md

 # Quantum Vlasov Solver Project

-This project provides both classical and quantum (HHL) solvers for the 1D-1V Vlasov equation, including Carleman embedding and quantum linear system solving.
+This project provides both classical and quantum (HHL) solvers for the 1D-1V Vlasov equation.

 ## Main Components

 - **src/vlasov.py**:
-  Classical and quantum-ready construction of the Vlasov operator, initial condition, and all helper functions.
+  construction of the Vlasov equation, initial condition, and all helper functions.
   Provides `get_L_and_psi()` for use in quantum and classical solvers.

 - **src/classical_functions.py**: